Origin of the Moon: A Tale of Two Planets

 Artist's impression of collided planets.
 Wortley / Pixabey

 In most simulations, Theia disappears completely.
 She disintegrates into a glowing cloud of rock debris and vapor, which orbits Earth.
 And Earth does not escape unharmed either.
-Part of the Earth's mantle and core are shattered as well, and become mixed with material of Theia.
+Part of the Earth's mantle and core are shattered and mix with material of Theia.
 A small part of the dust escapes to space, but most of it is retained in the firm grip of Earth's gravity field.

 The Earth is reduced to a seething magma world.
 Heavy metals quickly sink back to Earth's core, forming a new, larger core than before.
 For weeks it rains hot material that feeds the red-hot magma-ocean.
 The material that orbits Earth at a certain distance clumps together to form an increasingly larger, celestial body: the Moon.
 After a few years, the moon has reached its current size.
 Both Moon and Earth are made up of material of the proto-Earth and Theia.